 Using the same “Add Node” button on the Cluster page of the Admin Console, you can generate a script to add additional manager nodes to the Swarm.

-Swarm provides an easy way to promote existing worker nodes to manager nodes.
-See this guide on how to promote a worker node to a manager node.
+Swarm provides an easy way to promote existing secondary nodes to manager nodes.
+See this guide on how to promote a secondary node to a manager node.

 Docker recommends you have an odd number of manager nodes and no more than 7 managers for a Swarm.
 Additional info on this constraint can be found here.
 When a Swarm has multiple manager nodes, the Swarm must have a quorum; if that quorum is lost, management tasks cannot be performed.